 Our Caribbean Reporter Kered Clement discovers the most authentic Caribbean dining experiences in London.

 It is with great pleasure that I officially announce, Caribbean dining is having a moment!
 That tummy comforting Sunday dinner I couldn’t wait for granny to serve up.
-Those homemade crispy fried chicken legs I’d save for leftovers and that succulent Jerk chicken wrapped in foil, I devoured at a roadside stall in Jamaica, is finally being offered on the London foodie scene at these cool spots.
+Those homemade crispy fried chicken legs I’d save for leftovers and that juicy Jerk chicken wrapped in foil, I devoured at a roadside stall in Jamaica, is finally being offered on the London foodie scene at these cool spots.